-Elizabeth Skowron is an academic expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
+Elizabeth Skowron is an academic expert in early childhood adversity, parenting, child and family interventions, child abuse prevention.
 At the University of Oregon, she is a professor of psychology and director of the Family Biobehavioral Lab.
 Her research examines the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 The twisted psychology of parents who torture their children (TIME, Jan.
 19, 2018)

 Federal grant to UO will bring new parent-child intervention to Lane County (Around the O, May 11, 2015)

 UO researcher finds abusive parenting may have a biological basis (Around the O, Oct.
 7, 2013)